 - Quick Glance

 Special Equipment: Piping bag fitted with a plain 3/8-inch tip

 Quickly tip all the hot sugar into the bowl and whisk on medium-high speed until the meringue is very thick, super glossy, and white, 6 to 8 minutes.
-In order to be sufficiently thick for piping, the meringue should hold soft peaks and, if you feel bold and are so inclined to turn the bowl upside down and hold it over your head, the meringue should stay put.
+The meringue should hold soft peaks and, if you’re feeling bold and are so inclined to turn the bowl upside down and hold it over your head, the meringue should stay put.

-- 5. Bake the meringue bones for about 40 minutes, until crisp and dry to the touch.
+Bake the meringue bones for about 40 minutes, until crisp and dry to the touch.
 (The larger your bones, the longer it will take for them to turn crisp and dry.)

 Turn the oven off but leave the bones inside until they cool to room temperature.
 The meringue bones will keep in an airtight container for 1 to 2 days.
 Originally published October 11, 2012.